faenrandir/a_careful_examination/documents/polygamy/denials/joseph_smiths_polygamy_denials.md

 ### Introduction

 Joseph Smith denied the practice of polygamy[^polygamydenials] on several occasions.
 He was also responsible for the publication or distribution of several additional denials.
+A complete listing of early Church leader polygamy denials up to 1850 is [available here](https://docs.google.com/viewer?url=https://github.com/faenrandir/a_careful_examination/raw/69633bdccecc8190bf00976faa6ad162083b2f59/documents/polygamy/denials/denial_analysis.pdf).

 A few notes: